 Yesterday was something of a milestone for me.
 It is over 12 months since I was at work.
 I couldn't manage my job as a senior analyst/programmer at Zurich and cope with Toms illness at the same time.
 I was so stressed and anxious, I was put on the sick.
 I missed the people I worked with, but there wasn't any real time for dwelling on it.
 I had a bigger task on my hands and to even think about work was enough to cause some tears.
-I knew that the next time I would be at work, Tom would be gone and it was too painful to contemplate.
+I knew that the next time I would be at work, Tom would be gone and

 I found this and thought I'd share it, but had no idea where to put it on Manx Forums so thought I'd put it up on my blog.

 Below is an attempt to visualize how the endevours of science are communicated between the most important scientific journals.
 I found it at Well-Formed-Eigen-Factor.org!

 Lots of science is really only of interest to specialists, and you can see that in the tight loops of citations between journals concentrated in one particular field.

 Trying to think up a title for a blog and the opening lines take more time than the actual blog itself.
 Tom always stuck to the date and advised me to do the same which I may do yet.
 He also gave me a tip to starting and ending a blog which I haven't managed yet either.
 He said to start with something topical and in the case it would be something like - "I remember an Easter where I got us both in a very dangerous situation!"
 Then Tom said that he would then talk about other things as he had gai

 I think I have told you of the trouble we have had with electricity in Spain.